Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks: DAG-reduction Representatives of UECs

 \subsection{DAG-reductions}

-In the following, we define the \emph{DAG-reduction} of a UEC, which can be constructed in \(\mathcal{O}(|V^\U|)\) time and provides an efficient representation for a UEC in the implementation in Section~\ref{sec:grues:-markov-chain}.
-Before we give the definition of DAG-reduction, we first introduce some necessary terminology.
+In the following, we define a \emph{DAG-reduction}, which can be constructed in \(\mathcal{O}(|V^\U|)\) time and provides an efficient encoding of for UECs for the implementation in Section~\ref{sec:grues:-markov-chain}.
+We first introduce some necessary terminology.

 For a given DAG $\D$, the \emph{CPDAG} (also known as the \emph{essential graph}) of $\D$ is the partially directed graph having the same vertices as $\D$ and edge set $E$ where a directed edge $i\rightarrow j$ is in $E$ if and only if $i\rightarrow j$ is present in every DAG in the Markov equivalence class of $\D$.
 Further, we have that an undirected edge $i\mathdash j$ is in $E$ if and only if $i$ and $j$ are adjacent in every DAG in the Markov equivalence class of $\D$ and there are two DAGs in the equivalence class for which this edge has opposing orientations.
 (For more details, see Definition 2.1 of \citep{AMP97}).
 Note that two DAGs are Markov equivalent if and only if they have the same CPDAG, meaning that a CPDAG is a graphical representation of a Markov equivalence class.
 The chain components of a CPDAG $\G$ are the connected subgraphs of $\G$ consisting of only undirected edges.
 For a given CPDAG $\G$, we define a \emph{chain component} of $\G$ \emph{with respect to a vertex $v$} to be the largest collection of vertices that are connected to $v$ by undirected paths in $\G$.
 It is denoted by In the literature on CPDAGs it is standard to view a chain component as a subgraph of the CPDAG, but for the purposes of our implementation it will be beneficial to view the chain components $\cc_{\G}(v)$ as sets of nodes (which in our case correspond to complete subgraphs).
 Note that $\cc_{\G}(v) = \{v\}$ whenever there are no undirected edges incident to $v$ in $\G$.
 Hence, $\cc_{\G}(v)$ is well-defined and nonempty for every node in $\G$.
-In particular, for a CPDAG $\G = (V, E)$, the collection of chain components $\{\cc_{\G}(v) : v \in V\}$ forms a disjoint partition of the nodes $V$ of $\G$.
+In particular, for a CPDAG $\G = (V, E)$, the collection of chain components $\{\cc_{\G}(v) : v \in V\}$ partitions the nodes $V$ of $\G$.